Madame de Brinvilliers: Crimes

-In 1666, the Marquise started to slowly poison her father, who would eventually die on 10 September.
-She placed a man by the name of Gascon in her father's household to slowly administer poison to him.
+In 1666, the Marquise started to slowly poison her father, who died on 10 September.
+She placed a man, Gascon, in her father's household to slowly administer poison to him.
 In the week before his death, her father invited the Marquise and her children to stay with him.
 She gave him multiple doses of "Glaser's recipe," a tried-and-true mixture of chemicals that would render him dead seemingly of natural causes.
 Antoine Dreux d'Aubrey died with the Marquise at his side.
 An autopsy was performed on his body which concluded that Dreux d'Aubrey died of natural causes, exacerbated by gout.
 After the death of her father, the Marquise inherited some of his wealth.
-She quickly burned through the money, and needing more, decided to poison her two brothers, hoping to get their share of her father's fortune as she was, to her knowledge, their next heir.
+She quickly burned through the money, and needing more, decided to poison her two brothers, hoping to get their share of her father's fortune as she was, to the best of her knowledge, their next heir.

 Her two brothers lived in the same household but the Marquise was not on the best of terms with either of them, making them harder to slowly poison than her father.
-She thus employed a man by the name of Jean Hamelin, more commonly known as La Chaussée, to work as a footman in her brothers' household.
+She thus employed Jean Hamelin, more commonly known as La Chaussée, to work as a footman in her brothers' household.
 La Chaussée went to work straight-away.
 Antoine d'Aubray actually suspected that he was perhaps a target of attempted poison when he noticed that his drink had a metallic taste to it.
 La Chaussée's attempt at poisoning him there failed, but not long after, during an Easter feast, Antoine d'Aubray fell ill after eating a pie and never recovered, dying on 17 June 1670.
-The second brother was poisoned soon after, dying in September of the same year; their subsequent autopsies would hint of poison due to the fact that their intestines were suspiciously colored but nevertheless concluded that they both died of "malignant humor".
+The second brother was poisoned soon after, dying in September of the same year; their subsequent autopsies would hint of poison due to the fact that their intestines were suspiciously coloured but nevertheless concluded that they both died of "malignant humour".
 Numerous individuals around the inquest of the brothers' deaths were suspicious that they were poisoned, especially because their deaths were so close to one another and in similar circumstances, but La Chaussée was never suspected; in fact, he was so well loved by the younger Dreux brother that upon his death, he bequeathed one hundred écus to La Chaussée.